simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 22-Feb 24 2025
+Solar Radiation Storm Forecast for Feb 23-Feb 25 2025

-              Feb 22  Feb 23  Feb 24
+              Feb 23  Feb 24  Feb 25
 S1 or greater   10%     10%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-No significant active region activity favorable for radiation storm production is forecast.
+Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) storm levels over 23-25 Feb.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 21 2025 1215 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 22-Feb 24 2025
+Radio Blackout Forecast for Feb 23-Feb 25 2025

-              Feb 22        Feb 23        Feb 24
+              Feb 23        Feb 24        Feb 25
-R1-R2           40%           40%           40%
+R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) activity, and a slight chance for R3 (Strong) activity over 22-24 Feb.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) events, and a slight chance for R3 or greater events, over 23-25 Feb.

 ```